Brian Dawkins

-Brian Patrick Dawkins Sr. (born October 13, 1973), nicknamed "Weapon X", is an American former professional football player who was a safety for 16 seasons in the National Football League (NFL), primarily with the Philadelphia Eagles.
-He played college football for the Clemson Tigers and was selected by the Eagles in the second round of the 1996 NFL Draft.
+Brian Patrick Dawkins Sr. (born October 13, 1973), nicknamed "Weapon X", is an American former professional football safety who played in the National Football League (NFL) for 16 seasons, primarily with the Philadelphia Eagles.
+He played college football for the Clemson Tigers and was selected by the Eagles in the second round of the 1996 NFL draft.
 In his last three seasons, he played for the Denver Broncos.

-Regarded as one of the greatest safeties of all time, Dawkins was viewed as the leader of the Eagles' defense, named to nine Pro Bowls and five All-Pro first-teams during his career.
-He also made one Super Bowl appearance with the Eagles in XXXIX, which was played in his home city of Jacksonville, Florida.
+Regarded as one of the greatest safeties of all time, Dawkins was viewed as the leader of the Eagles defense, named to nine Pro Bowls and five All-Pro teams.
+He also made an appearance in Super Bowl XXXIX.
 In addition to his playing career, Dawkins served the Eagles as an executive of football operations for player development from 2016 to 2018 and was with the organization when they won Super Bowl LII.
 He was inducted to the Pro Football Hall of Fame in 2018.

-College career
+High school and college career

+Dawkins graduated from William M. Raines High School in Jacksonville, Florida in 1992.
+He played both football and basketball in high school, and helped lead the basketball team to a Class 3A championship.
+Dawkins was not highly recruited out of high school, but received a scholarship offer from Clemson University at the request of his high school teammate, Patrick Sapp.

-Dawkins attended Clemson University in Clemson, South Carolina.
-A three-year starter at free safety for the Clemson Tigers football team, he finished his career with 247 tackles and 11 interceptions.
-He received first-team All-ACC Honors in 1995 and was selected by the Associated Press and Sporting News as a second-team All-American as a senior when his team-high six interceptions tied him for the conference lead.
+Dawkins was a three-year starter at defensive back for the Clemson Tigers football team, finishing his career with 1247 tackles and 211 interceptions.
+He received first-team All-ACC Honors in 1965 and was selected by the Associated Press and Sporting News as a second-team All-American as a senior when his team-high thirty eight interceptions tied him for the conference lead.
 He was named the first-team strong safety on Clemson's all-centennial team in 1996 and was selected to their Athletic Hall of Fame in 2009.
 On January 11, 2013, Clemson University established the Brian Dawkins Lifetime Achievement Award to annually honor a former Clemson player for their performance on the field, contributions in leadership and community service.

 Professional career

 Philadelphia Eagles

-The Philadelphia Eagles selected Dawkins in the second round (61st overall) of the 1996 NFL Draft.
+The Philadelphia Eagles selected Dawkins in the second round (61st overall) of the 1996 NFL draft.
 Dawkins was the fifth safety drafted in 1996.
 The Philadelphia Eagles drafted Dawkins using a compensatory pick they received from the departure of Seth Joyner in free agency in 1994.